Obama crams for debates, works on being concise

 "I think he's going to say a lot of things that aren't accurate," Romney told ABC's George Stephanopoulos last week.

-"And you know, I'd be tempted to go back to that wonderful line by Ronald Reagan, 'There you go again.'"
+"And you know, I'd be tempted to go back to that wonderful line by Ronald Reagan, 'There you go again.'
+But you can't use something that."

 Obama's team has raised doubts about Romney's truthfulness, too, and former President Bill Clinton already used a version of Reagan's famous line to describe Republicans during the Democratic convention.